Dyalog/ride/docs/the_dyalog_development_environment.md

 ## Interactive Session Window

-RIDE's main interface is an interactive session, where you enter expressions and the interpreter prints results.
+Ride's main interface is an interactive session, where you enter expressions and the interpreter prints results.

 Along the left edge of the interactive session is a narrow area that shows input/output information.
 It indicates modified lines and code blocks (which will be executed next time you press <kbd>Enter</kbd>) and indicates which output lines belong together.